 Message From The Director

-The CEF designs its well-rounded training program in close consultation with the Arab countries’ Directors of Training and the IMF’s Middle East and Central Asia Department.
+The Center is fully hybrid-ready, and selected participants attend training in-person or virtually.
+The Center also allows great use of innovative delivery modalities tailored to country needs and peer-learning, which are essential for institutional transformation, offering and developing blended interactive and pre-recorded online courses which allow us to scale up access to training.
+Courses are conducted by IMF staff, consultants, and experts from other international organizations.
+The design of its well-rounded training program is done in close consultation with the Arab countries’ Directors of Training and the IMF’s Middle East and Central Asia Department.
 Our program benefits from the collaboration with our long-time partners, including the Arab Monetary Fund (AMF), Bank Al-Maghrib (BAM), the IMF’s Middle East Regional Technical Assistance Center (METAC), the Organization for Economic Cooperation and Development (OECD), the World Bank (WB), and the World Trade Organization (WTO).
-We are also very grateful to the government of Kuwait and the Kuwait Investment Authority (KIA) for their unwavering support and funding of CEF operations.
+We are grateful to the government of Kuwait for hosting the Center and the Kuwait Investment Authority (KIA) for their unwavering support.

 Director, IMF-Middle East Center for Economics and Finance